GeorgeFence/DataWare/README.md

 # RFIDSystem
+### Data system for DIGNUS

 > [!CAUTION]
 > Database data loss possible.
-I do not ga
+I do not guarantee that it will not damage the data in the database